Phillip Cocu: PSV and Al-Jazira

 In 2004, Cocu signed a two-year contract with PSV.
 He formed a midfield with Johann Vogel and captain Mark van Bommel in a side that won the Eredivisie, the KNVB Cup and reached the Champions League semi-finals in the 2004–05 season.
 In the Champions League, Cocu scored the PSV away goal in the quarter-final match against Lyon (1–1).
 PSV reached the semi-finals, but were ultimately eliminated by Milan.
 After losing the away leg 2–0, PSV went 2–0 ahead in the return game with a goal by Cocu.
 A goal by Milan's Massimo Ambrosini, however, ended the hope to reach the finals, despite an injury-time second goal by Cocu.
 In the domestic league, Cocu missed the title-winning match against Vitesse after a sending-off in the previous match.
 He was handed his second yellow card against Willem II after being provoked by Martijn Reuser.

 When Mark van Bommel left PSV in 2005, Cocu was handed the role of captain by manager Guus Hiddink.
 PSV won the league title again and reached the second round of the Champions League, where they were eliminated by Lyon.
 Cocu was sent off in the return match.
 For his league performances, Cocu won the Zilveren Schoen as the second-best Eredivisie player that year.
 After the 2005–06 season, Cocu signed a one-year contract extension with PSV.
 The team started the 2006–07 season well, but the performances heavily declined in the second half of the season and the title was almost lost.
 The championship was to be decided on the last league round, with PSV facing Vitesse.
 PSV won the match 5–1, with Cocu scoring the final goal.
 This goal eventually decided the title race: the goal difference between PSV and runners-up Ajax was one goal, just enough for the Eredivisie title win.

 Cocu was close to announcing his retirement after the 2006–07 season, but still received offers from Australia and Al Jazira Club.
-After consulting Al Jazira's Abe Knoop and Lázsló Jámbor (who worked for Ajax), he chose to sign a one-year deal with the club from the United Arab Emirates in August 2007.
+After consulting Al Jazira's Abe Knoop and László Jámbor (who worked for Ajax), he chose to sign a one-year deal with the club from the United Arab Emirates in August 2007.
 In his first match, played against Al Wasl, he immediately scored in the team's 2–1 victory.
 With Al-Jazira, Cocu appeared in 17 league matches and scored four goals.
 After the season ended, Cocu considered staying for another year, but ultimately chose to return to the Netherlands in time for the professional football coach course.
 In July 2009, Cocu received a testimonial match from PSV at the Philips Stadion.
 An all-star team consisting of Luís Figo, Edgar Davids, Frank de Boer and many other former players competed against the PSV first team.